Practical cybersecurity solutions that help utilities strengthen resilience, meet regulatory requirements, and protect the communities they serve.

 New York Water System Cybersecurity Regulations

 Access Control and Authentication: Written rules and procedures consistent with the principle of least privilege, addressing password security, complexity, and management.
 Multi-factor authentication is required for remote access to operational technology (OT), and preset or default credentials are disallowed.
-These rules must be reviewed annually and updated after incidents or assessments.
+These rules must be reviewed at least annually by March 28, and updated within 90 days after a cybersecurity incident, assessment, or audit.

 Cybersecurity Vulnerability Management Process: A written process including a cyber asset inventory (OT and connected IT assets), identification of known vulnerabilities, risk assessment based on likelihood and consequences of exploitation, prioritization of vulnerabilities, and mitigation/remediation actions.
-This process must be reviewed annually and updated when assets are added/decommissioned or new vulnerabilities are identified.
+This process must be reviewed at least annually by March 28, and updated when assets are added/decommissioned or new vulnerabilities are identified.

 Network Monitoring and Logging (for larger POTWs): POTWs with a design flow of 10 MGD or more must implement, manage, and maintain procedures, products, and/or services that monitor and log network activity.
-This requirement has exceptions for facilities with no physical/logical connections between OT/IT/external networks, or those using unidirectional data flow devices for alarms, notifications, or communications.
+This requirement has exceptions for facilities with no physical/logical connections between OT and IT/external networks, or those using devices that only allow data to travel unidirectionally from operational technology for alarms, notifications, or communications.

-Cybersecurity Incident Response Plan (IRP): POTWs must establish, maintain, and implement an IRP, which can be an existing plan meeting specific criteria or one based on accepted templates like the Incident Action Checklist—Cybersecurity.
+Cybersecurity Incident Response Plan (IRP): POTWs must establish, maintain, and implement an IRP, which can be an existing plan meeting specific criteria or one based on accepted templates like the EPA's Incident Action Checklist—Cybersecurity or the Drinking Water and Wastewater Systems Cybersecurity Incident Response Plan Template Instructions.
 This IRP must be incorporated into the broader Emergency Response Plan (ERP).

 The regulations introduce specific definitions to clarify reportable events: